ws-garcia/VBA-CSV-interface/README.md

 ## Advantages
 * Writes and reads files at high speed.
 * Supports those CSV's that follows the RFC-4180 specs.
 * Supports [Tab Separated Values (TSV)](https://www.iana.org/assignments/media-types/text/tab-separated-values) files.
-Gracefully handles line-breaks inside TSV fields enclosed in double-quotes.
+Gracefully handles line-breaks inside TSV fields enclosed in quotes.
 * Auto exclude any quote mark when data is imported.
 * Allows an user-defined escape token (option not available in _Power Query for Excel 2019_ and with some inconsistences when user launch the _From Text(Legacy)_ wizard)[[1]](#1).
 * Supports One-dimensional arrays, Two-dimensional arrays and [jagged arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/jagged-arrays).